ReneTode/My-AppDaemon/apps/foscam_app_v2/readme.md

    http://CAM_IP:CAM_POORT/cgi-bin/CGIProxy.fcgi?cmd=getDevState&usr=YOUR_USER_NAME&pwd=YOUR_PWD

-if this gives back info then you can use the app with group 1 please contact me to add the camtype.
+if this gives back info then you can use the app. please contact me to add the camtype.

 ## Installation

 - this app can only be used with a working version from Appdaemon (for installation from appdaemon see: http://appdaemon.readthedocs.io/en/latest/index.html ) it expects at least version 2.1.8. it also expects that you have set the setting dash_dir in appdaemon.yaml Default this is pointing to the dir /path/to/conf/dashboards if you didnt set it.
 But if you want this app to create dashboards it needs that setting. for more info about setting the dash_dir see the appdaemon documentation.
 - besides appdaemon you need to install the custom widgets new_input_slider and vertical_ipnput_slider if you want a full working dashboard you can find them here: https://github.com/ReneTode/My-AppDaemon/tree/master/custom_widgets
-- second requirement is untangle. to install untangle: pip3 install untangle
+- second requirement is untangle. untangle will be automaticly installed the first time you start the app. known problem with that: permission error:
+      - use sudo to start appdaemon or
+      - manually install untangle with 'sudo pip3 install untangle'
 - you need to have the camera added and working in homeassistant https://home-assistant.io/components/camera.foscam/
 - create in homeassistant the entities you can find in the file add_to_ha_configuration (input_boolean, input_sliders oder numbers and groups)

 if all requirements are met you can install the app.
 - download the file foscam.py and move it to your app directory from appdaemon
-- in your apps.yaml create a new section with these arguments: (can be found in add_to_apps.yaml) from version 0.55 homeassistant uses input_number instead of input_slider!!
+- in your apps.yaml create a new section with these arguments: (example can be found in add_to_apps.yaml) from version 0.55 homeassistant uses input_number instead of input_slider!!
 (the settings here are only to show which settings are there and to tell what they are for. please use the settings from the subdir for homeassistant 0.55 or 0.54)